Metropolitan area: Chile

 There are three metropolitan areas in Chile, the biggest and most important one is the Gran Santiago in the Santiago Metropolitan Region.
 The other two metro areas are Gran Valparaiso in the Valparaiso Region with almost a million inhabitants, and Gran Concepción in the Bio Bio Region, with a population of about a million people living in it.

 Smaller "metropolitan" areas are known as conurbations.
 Conurbaciones tend to have a bit over 200.000 inhabitants to be considered as such.
 An example is the Conurbacion de Rancagua, which considers the area shared by the city of Rancagua, and the adjacent smaller towns of Machalí, Gultro and Graneros.

-Urban population rate: 92% (2024).
-Metropolitan area population data are referred to 2024.